EDUARDOMBRAGA/ExampleSequelize/README.md

 # ExampleSequelize
-Exemplo de utilização do ORM Sequelize.
+Example of using the ORM Sequelize.